 Business Assets.
 Gifts of inventory items, patents, oil and gas properties, mineral rights, privately held corporate securities, commodities, real estate, and other assets held for business purposes can be given to Maharishi Global Administration through Natural Law.

 Real Estate.
 Any type of real estate you own can be donated to Maharishi Global Administration through Natural Law: house, farm, rental property, business property, land, vacation home, vacant land – as long as it is readily marketable and does not contain environmental contaminants.
-By donating appreciated real estate, you gain a significant tax advantage by potentially avoiding capital gains tax.
+Donating appreciated real estate may give you a significant tax advantage by potentially allowing you to avoid capital gains tax.
 Your charitable contribution deduction is for the appraised value of your property.

 If the value of your real estate has decreased, it is more advantageous if you first sell the property and then donate the proceeds to Maharishi Global Administration through Natural Law.
 This way, you may be able to deduct the long-term capital loss.

 6. I want to set up a life insurance policy, name MGANL as beneficiary, but retain ownership of the policy.
 Can I deduct the premium payments I make?

 In this case you may not deduct the premium payments.
 The Internal Revenue Service would not consider this a “completed gift.”
 The IRS would say that, as the owner of the policy, you could change the beneficiary designation to a friend or family member.
 MGANL must be made the irrevocable owner of the policy in order for gifts offsetting premium payments to be deductible.